AdityaSahrawat/transaction-ranking-system/README.md

 ### Concurrency Safety

-The application relies on PostgreSQL transactional guarantees and unique database constraints to ensure data consistency during simultaneous requests.
+The application uses PostgreSQL transactions and database-level constraints to ensure consistency during concurrent requests.

+For duplicate prevention, the `transaction_id` column has a UNIQUE constraint.
+If multiple requests attempt to create the same transaction simultaneously, PostgreSQL guarantees that only one succeeds.

+Database transactions ensure that transaction creation and related updates are applied atomically.

 ---